zigszigsdk/FTP2Azure/README.md

 ```

 ### Azure Worker
-Make an azure worker, and fetch FTP2Azure from nuget.
+Make an azure worker, and add the content of the source folder.
 The following boilerplate should help you get started:
 ```c#
     public class WorkerRole : RoleEntryPoint
     {